NatanColleoni/NatanColleoni/README.md

 ### Hi there I'm Natan Colleoni 👋

 - 🔭 I’m currently working on full-stack development
-- 🌱 I’m currently learning C#/ASP.NET for web and Kotlin for android
+- 🌱 I’m currently working with C#/.NET for web and Angular
 - 🌱 I'm currently studying Software Engineering at Unicesumar
 - 📫 How to reach me: natancolleonifonseca@gmail.com